-Just as the day-to-day stress of a job can take its toll, the concern of returning to work during a pandemic can lead to stress that affects your motivation, productivity and overall mental health.
+Just as the day-to-day stress of a job can take its toll, the concern of returning to work during a pandemic can be stressful, too.
 One of the best ways to reduce your anxiety about returning to work is to get your questions answered.

 Ask your manager the following:

 - How will social distancing be enforced throughout the office?

-- Will policies be adjusted to further encourage employees to stay home if sick?
+- Will policies be adjusted to encourage employees to stay home if sick?

 - What's the procedure for identifying and isolating someone who comes to work sick?

 In addition, if you're more vulnerable to serious COVID-19 illness, you may want to consider letting your manager know.
-You and your manager can talk through the extra precautions you'll need to take, as well as whether there's the potential for you to work during hours that are less busy or continue to work from home.
+You and your manager can talk through the extra precautions you'll need to take.

 Lastly, if you're a manager, make sure you're being proactive about having conversations with your employees about their concerns.